17 things we're looking forward to in 2017

 8. Sequels, sequels and more sequels

 Who says Hollywood needs fresh, original ideas when they can make bucketfuls of money trotting out old ones?
 Get set for new entries in durable movie franchises like Spiderman ("Homecoming"), the X-Men ("Logan"), Alien ("Covenant"), Thor ("Ragnarok"), Pirates of the Caribbean ("Dead Men Tell No Tales"), Transformers ("The Last Knight") and The Fast and Furious ("The Fate of the Furious").
-And of course we'll all take yet another trip to a galaxy far, far away when "Star Wars Episode VII" takes over theaters (and the world) at Christmas.
+And of course we'll all take yet another trip to a galaxy far, far away when "Star Wars Episode VIII" takes over theaters (and the world) at Christmas.
 There will be a touch of sadness with this one, however, due to the death of Carrie Fisher.
 She had finished shooting her scenes for this one, so it will at least give fans one last chance to say goodbye.

 9. Dave Chappelle